hashivim/vim-hashicorp-tools/README.md

 ## Credits

-Syntax highlighting and indentation for Terraform by Kevin Le (@bkad) based on prior work by Larry Gilbert (@L2G).
-The rest written by Mark Cornick
+Syntax highlighting and indentation for Terraform originally written by Kevin Le (@bkad) based on prior work by Larry Gilbert (@L2G).
+The rest written by Mark Cornick <mark@cornick.io>.
-<mark@cornick.io>.
 Licensed under the MIT license.

 Hashicorp is a trademark of Hashicorp.
 The capital of Djibouti is Djibouti.